HMS Agamemnon (1781): Legacy

 In March 1993, the wreck was located north of Gorriti Island in Maldonado, Uruguay Bay Punta del Este by sonar operator Crayton Fenn.
 Sonar used was a Klien 595 system.
 Later in 1997, with the help of Mensun Bound documented the remains and recovered several artefacts, including a seal bearing the name 'Nelson,' and one of Agamemnons 24-pounder guns from her main gundeck.

 The historical novelist Patrick O'Brian selected Agamemnon as one of the ships on which Jack Aubrey served as lieutenant before the events of Master and Commander, the first novel in his Aubrey–Maturin series.Agamemnon has also been the subject of paintings by the British artist Geoff Hunt, a former president of the Royal Society of Marine Artists.

 To mark the bicentenary of the Battle of Trafalgar, in 2005, the Woodland Trust planted 33 woods named after Royal Navy ships that fought in the battle: one each for the 27 ships of the line and six others for the frigates and smaller support craft.
 Agamemnon wood was planted in November 2005 on the Beaulieu Estate in Hampshire, near where Agamemnon was constructed.

-The Royal Navy will again adopt the name 'Agamemnon' for one of their Astute-class nuclear submarines, currently under construction in the UK.
+The Royal Navy adopted the name 'Agamemnon' for one of their Astute-class nuclear submarines, constructed in the UK.
+HMS Agamemnon was commissioned on 22 September 2025.

 Agamemnon Channel in the Sunshine Coast region of British Columbia, at the mouth of Jervis Inlet between Nelson Island and the Sechelt Peninsula, was named for Agamemnon by Captain George Henry Richards of HMS Plumper in 1860.

 Herman Melville chooses the Agamemnon for the origin of the old Dansker in his novella Billy Budd.

 Historical fantasy novelist Natasha Pulley uses the Agamemnon as a significant setting in her alternate history novel The Kingdoms.